Although it’s extremely easy to grab just about any image off the web, it’s not always legal.

 Creative Market – Lots of good images, most ranging from $5 to $14.
 (Also a great source for fonts and illustrations.)

 StockFresh – Prices start as low as $1, but are usually good quality and the site has good search function.

 www.istockphoto.com – Huge selection and good quality; excellent search function; most images $36 and up.
 (They used to be a lot cheaper before Getty bought them out, but this is still inexpensive compared to the old days of rights-managed photo buying.)

-Disclosure: Clicking on StockFresh or iStock links above earns me a bit, but I honestly use and like both these sources.
+Disclosure: Clicking on Creative Market, StockFresh or iStock links above earns me a bit, but I honestly use and like all these sources.